What Goes First – The Kitchen or the Flooring

 Glued Down Installation

 For glued down wooden flooring you can either install around the kitchen cabinets or you can install the flooring first.
-We highly recommend installing the flooring first; this ensures a premium finish at the bottom of cabinet ‘end panels’ as we don’t have to cut into them on-site.
+We highly recommend installing the flooring first; this ensures a premium finish at the bottom of cabinet ‘end panels’ as your installer won’t have to cut into them on-site.
 It also ensures boards are installed all the way to the walls, so if you do happen to modify your kitchen in future for whatever reason, you won’t have to install any more flooring at a later date.
+For more indepth information about installing engineered flooring, you might enjoy this article: The Technicalities of Timber Flooring Installation.

 Related Posts